-(c) No players shall attach to a uniform tape or other material of a different color than the uniform.
+(c) Players shall not attach to a uniform tape or other material of a different color than the uniform.

 (d) No part of the uniform shall include a pattern that imitates or suggests the shape of a baseball.

 (e) Glass buttons and polished metal shall not be used on a uniform.